Harris-Benedict Calculator (TDEE & BMR)

 How to Calculate BMR & TDEE Using the Harris-Benedict Equation

 Basal metabolic rate, or BMR, is also known as resting metabolism.
 This is the energy that your body uses to function when completely at rest.
-Even when you aren’t actively engaged in physical activity, your body still uses energy to keep your body running.
+Even when you aren’t actively engaged in physical activity, your body still uses energy (AKA calories) to keep your body running.

 BMR is Based on Biological Makeup

-Everyone has their own individual BMR based on their unique physiologic and biological makeup.
+Everyone has their own individual BMR based on their unique physiological and biological makeup.
 The only way to determine your true BMR is to have your metabolic rate measured by lab analysis through either direct or indirect calorimetry.

 How to Calculate BMR

 For example, as far as gender goes, men tend to have more lean muscle mass than women.
-In general, this gives them a slightly higher basal metabolic rate.
+In general, this gives them a higher basal metabolic rate.
 Taller individuals or those who weigh more have a larger body mass, and therefore have higher BMRs as well.

 The first formula created to calculate BMR was the Harris-Benedict formula.
 The equation was derived in 1919 and is still one of the most widely used BMR formulas.
 There are two separate equations for men and women.